ArnSch/HGE-take-home-test/README.md

 ### School Tasks
 At the start of the school year, and at several points throughout the school year, the following questions need to be answered:
 * Are all the students assigned to classes?
-* Are any teachers under-used?
-Are any over-used?
+* Are any teachers under-booked?
+Are any over-booked?
 * Are any students double booked?
-* Are we missing any contact information for any student?
+* Are we missing any contact information for any students?

 Every week, the following lists need to be available:
 * All students who have an average grade of D or below